winterland1989/stdio/README.md

 + A faster/simpler vector type, which packed bytes type built on.
 + Binary and textual `Parser` and `Builder` for compact bytes.
 + A UTF-8 based text type for text process.
-+ A simper `Handler` for IO, include file and network module.
++ A simpler `Handler` for IO, include file and network module.
 + A compact `FilePath` type.

 This package is designed from ground, with two goals: simplicity and performance, join in!